-- 8. Which of the following is a unique characteristic of viruses that distinguishes them from the other major groups of microorganisms? - A. Viruses cause human disease. - B. Vruses are composed of cells that lack nuclei. - C. Viruses cannot be seen without an electron microscope. - D. Viruses contain genetic material. - E. Viruses lack cell structure.
+8. Which of the following is a unique characteristic of viruses that distinguishes them from the other major groups of microorganisms?

+- A. cause human disease

+- B. lack a nucleus

+- C. cannot be seen without a microscope

+- D. contain genetic material

+- E. lack cell structure